poult-lab/daily-word/english_words_ learning.md

 06.testicle /ˈtestɪkl/

-[n] testicular cancer./ Drinking alcohol *can* reduce testosterone levels and damage testicular tissue in general, which is a *cause* of testicular atrophy and *small* size.
+[n] testicular cancer./ Drinking alcohol *can* reduce testosterone levels and damage testicular tissue in general, which is a *cause* of testicular atrophy and *small* size./Icing your testicles.

 "either of the two organs that produce sperm , located in a bag of skin below the penis"